 Burn: Smooth burning, clean white ash.
 Appears to be well flushed.

-Info: Granddaddy Purple ( AKA GDP) testing out at 20.12% THC is a Indica Hybrid which is made up of 80% Indica genetics and 20% Sativa genetics.
+Granddaddy Purple ( AKA GDP) is an Indica Hybrid that is made up of 80% Indica genetics and 20% Sativa genetics.
 This strain was created in California back in 2003, by crossing Purple Urkle and Super Bud.